Harshaan-Chugh/FileManagerApp/README.md

 # File Manager

-FileManager is a file management application developed using Java Spring Boot for the backend and React for the frontend.
+FileManager is a file management application developed with a Spring Boot backend and React frontend.
 It provides functionalities to load files from a directory, create files, delete files, delete duplicate files, search for keywords within files, and display a file's top 10 frequent words using multithreading.

 View the frontend here: https://filemanagerapp.harshaanc.dev/.
 The deployment of the backend is still in progress.

 ## Features